Open-and-Sustainable/prismAId/user_manual/manual.md

 output_format = "json"  # Could be "csv" [default] or "json" log_level = "low" # Could be "low" [default], "medium" showing entries on stdout, or "high" saving entries on file, see user manual for details
 ```
+- Second, the subsection '[project.configuration]' contains information about the path to reach all papers to be reviewed.
+Any .txt file contained in the directory specified will be automatically considered a paper to be analyzed.
+- This section of the configuration also contains the path to where to save the results of the anlaysis (and that path must exists in the fylesystem to actually save the results).
+- Then there is the choice of the output format, either CSV or JSON.
+- Finally, the re is the choice of the levle of logging requested.
+With low nothing will be logged, and debugging will be particularly difficult.
+With medium and high levels of logging the logs are either printed to the stdout or to a file respectively.
 ```toml
 [project.llm]
 provider = "OpenAI" # Only OpenAI is supported so far, this option is actually ignored.